How To Stop Sibling Squabbles

 I commented on how lucky they were to have a brother to play with.
 I’d point out casually that if they didn’t have one it might feel lonely and less fun.
 I didn’t expect a response, it was just something I sprinkled into the mix every so often.

-After a few months a real friendship evolved.
+After a few months, a real friendship evolved.
 The spats became few and far between and they began to genuinely enjoy spending time together.
-Even now at age 14 and 11 they still have a lot of fun.
-They’re a great double act.
+They went on to become great friends – whew!
+If only I’d had a crystal ball and could have foreseen this.

-If sibling squabbles are driving you bonkers, take the bull by the horns and do something about it. (click to tweet) The longer you wait, the more time you’re wasting.
+If sibling squabbles are driving you bonkers, take the bull by the horns and do something about it.
+The longer you wait, the more time you’re wasting.
 Yes, they might grow out of it – or not.
 Is that a risk you’re willing to take?

 Ready to reduce sibling squabbles?
-Leave a comment below telling us what your best take-aways are or share any tips and successes you’ve had.
+Leave a comment below telling me what your best takeaways are or share any tips and successes you’ve had.
 Peace not war!